 - Plus 50% of the full amount of your claim, a minimum of $5,000.

-- Plus your attorney’s fees and costs of bringing the lawsuit.
+- Plus your accident attorney’s fees and costs of bringing the lawsuit.

 Even after a seemingly minor auto accident, you could face severe financial repercussions.
-If your insurance company left you out to dry, you need a denied car insurance claim attorney in Atlanta to help you make them pay.
-Working with legal professionals increases your chances of a successful outcome.
+If your insurance company left you out to dry, you need a denied car insurance claim lawyer in Atlanta to help you make them pay.
+You could increase your chances of a successful outcome.

-John Foy has nearly 30 years of experience opposing insurance companies to help regular Georgians just like you.
-He is not afraid of huge insurance companies and can help you make them pay.
+John Foy has decades of experience opposing insurance companies to help regular Georgians just like you.
+He is not afraid of huge insurance companies and can help you make them pay, so get legal representation from him today.

 (404) 400-4000 or complete a Free Case Evaluation form